Drone-mounted Echo Sounder System for Dredging Monitoring

 Enhanced Safety

 Drones can remove the human element from harm’s way during initial inspections after a major failure of equipment, such as barges or cranes, reducing the risk of injury.
-This is especially true for smaller bodies of water or areas with limited access.

 Case Studies